veertuinc/anklet/README.md

     - Two consecutive pulls cannot happen on the same host or else the data may become corrupt.
 If a second job is picked up that requires a pull, it will send it back to the queue so another host can handle it.
 2. If the Template *AND* Tag already exist, it does *not* issue a pull from the Registry (which therefore doesn't require maintaining a Registry at all; useful for users who use `anka export/import`).
 Important: You must define the tag, or else it will attempt to use "latest" and forcefully issue a pull.

-#### Host-to-guest folder mounts

-The GitHub handler plugin can expose folders from the host Mac inside guest VMs.
-See [Host-to-guest folder mounts](./plugins/handlers/github/README.md#host-to-guest-folder-mounts) in the GitHub Handler Plugin README.

 ---

 ## Setup Guide